onnx/onnxmltools/onnxutils/README.md

 # Introduction
-The onnxconverter-common package enables users to check and optimize [ONNX](https://onnx.ai) models for an ONNX inference engine.
-It also provides core utilities for use in converters from various frameworks to ONNX.
+The onnxconverter-common package provides some common functions and utilities for use in converters from various frameworks to ONNX.
+And it also enables the different converter work together to convert the model from the mixed frameworks, like a scikit-learn pipeline embedding a xgboost model.

 # License